 - was implementing an easy access program for selected stations, including provision of accessibility at the main terminal station in 1996 and a major city underground station in 1997.

 Access to public transport buses

 People with Disabilities (NSW) complained that the State Tansit Authority (STA) had ordered 150 buses without stipulating that they should be accessible to a person using a wheelchair.
 The complaint was settled without admission of liability on the basis that

 - the STA's order for the supply of the 150 buses, and for 125 others, would proceed

 - some of the 50 buses ordered subsequently would undergo trials for accessibility as soon as possible, including assessing the need for safety restraints

-- PWD (NSW) and the STA would jointly decide on the boarding systems to be trialed, the number of buses to be trialed and how the trials will be assessed
+- PWD (NSW) and the STA would jointly decide on the boarding systems to be trialled, the number of buses to be trialled and how the trials will be assessed

 - the trial buses would provide two wheelchair spaces and